petriLan/theme-skeletor/README.md

 - Updating redandblue/theme-skeleton (0.1 => 0.1.1):  Checking out 7e4615cfd8
 ```

+## During early development
+Admittedly, the tagging and deploying process can be a bit cumbersome, but that is at least partly on purpose to help keep control on the deploying process.
+During early development when there's no users or no one cares, you can use `dev-master` instead of `*` (or `1.0^` on plugins and such) as package version to tell Composer to use the master branch instead of tags (versions), and then `composer update` will not care about tags.

 # Developing the skeleton itself
 Running `yarn start` will present you with a nice dashboard.
 That isn't very helpful when you're editing Webpack configation and having to manually reload your configuration every time.
 Use `yarn run dev` to run Webpack using Nodemon, which will automatically restart when your config changes.